mikeoborotov/long-number-lib/README.md

 ## How to use

 ### General info
-This library introduces a new namespace `LNL` (short for LongNumberLib).
+This library introduces a new namespace `LNL` (short for long number library).
 Inside this namespace there is a `LNL::LongInt` class (arbitrary length integer class) and some functions for mathematical operations.

 ### Creating an instance
 It is possible to create a `LNL::LongInt` instance in different ways: with a `short`, `int`, `long`, `long long` or with unsigned equivalents of these types.
 It is also possible to create an instance with a `std::string`.
 If you do not pass a value to the constructor then an instance is initialized with 0 by default.